gizmolab10/seriouslythink.com/basics/focus.md

 ## Focus Ring

 Sometimes you may want to go back to the prior focus.
 Easy: **tap the \[ key**.
 To get back to what was the current focus, **tap the \] key**.
 Keep tapping either key and you will get back to where you started.
 This is the focus ring.
-It contains all the ideas you focused on since you last launched Thoughtful.
+It contains all the ideas you focused on since you last launched Seriously.

 As you work around the focus ring, you may decide one of those ideas is no longer relevant.
 When it becomes the focus, you can remove it by selecting it and **holding the CONTROL key down and tapping the / key**.
 The idea prior to it on the ring will become the focus.